petermr/tigr2ess/installation/mac/INSTALLATION.md

     - First, Find your "Absolute Path": Type <code>pwd</code> on your terminal
     - The newly Cloned ami repository contains .jars and ami plugins/tools.
     - Type <code>cd ami-jars/ami20190115/bin/ </code>
-    - Type <code>pwd</code>.
-This is your Full Path.
+    - Type <code>pwd</code>
-    - All ami tools are contained in this directory.
+    - This is where All ami tools are contained.
     - Replace the absolute path you got earlier for <code>absolute-path</code> in the following command:

 > export PATH=$PATH:/absolute-path/ami-jar/ami20190115/bin/